thoughtworks-jumpstart/jumpstart/front-end-web-development/react/react-component-s.md

   );
 ```

-The function takes in one argument, which is the `props` object.
+The function takes in **one argument**, which is the `props` object.
 It contains all the properties passed down from the containing component.

 A common variation of the example is to apply object-destructuring on the `props` argument to extract the properties you are interested,e.g.